peteroupc/peteroupc.github.io/exporand.md

 There are some open questions on whether partially-sampled random numbers are possible:

 1. Are there constructions for partially-sampled normal random numbers with a standard deviation other than 1 and/or a mean other than an integer?
 2. Are there constructions for partially-sampled random numbers other than for cases given earlier in this document?
-(The concept of _prefix distributions_ (Oberhoff 2018)<sup>[**(7)**](#Note7)</sup> comes close to partially-sampled random numbers, but requires calculating maximums of probabilities and is hard to generalize, in practice, to all continuous distributions.)
 3. How can arithmetic on partially-sampled random numbers (such as addition, multiplication, division, and powering) be carried out?

 <a id=Notes></a>